MoonMoon1919/cloudwatch-log-manager/README.md

 Chances are you have a lot of underutilized logs sitting in Cloudwatch, this simple lambda runs on a schedule to ensure all log groups across any specified region in your account adhere to the same expiration policy.

 Without specification, CloudWatch Logs are set to expire after 10 years.
 If all of your infrastructure is in AWS and you're using CloudWatch Logs heavily (even if it's just a pitstop before you push your logs elsewhere) chances are you're paying quite a bit to store logs you aren't using.
-Your spend might be low now, but in 3 years you're going to be paying quite a bit just to house logs you don't care about anymore.
+Your spend might be low now, but in 3 years you're going to be paying quite a bit just to house logs you (probably) don't care about anymore.

 ---